jefferyphein/sam-sync-test/README.md

 of an editable installation.
 These files simply contain a directory where the code is located.
 This ensures that the editable path can be found within the container.

-This is not quite enough though, because we've now copied the upstream code we want to modify into the artifacts directory, and so we would still need to run `sam build` every time we modify the upstream dependency, which may be a complex and time-consuming process.
+This is not quite enough though, because the upstream code wasn't copied into the artifacts directory, and so we won't be able to find the upstream code inside of the container.

-To address this, we'll additionally *delete* the copied upstream package within our artifacts directory, then replace it with a symlink that points to the cloned repository within our lambda directory.
-This requires adding the following lines to your makefile:
+To address this, we'll also create a symlink that points to the cloned repository within our lambda directory.
+To do this, add the following line to your makefile:

-    rm -rf $(ARTIFACTS_DIR)/<my-dependency-name>
     ln -s /path/to/lambda/directory/<my-dependency-name> $(ARTIFACTS_DIR)/<my-depenency-name>

 For the sake of this example, the path to the lambda directory is where I've cloned my lambda's git